-There was a time when I was fake engaged and felt like I literally ate all the food Marrakech has to offer.
+This story is about the time when I was fake engaged and I took a Marrakech food tour and literally ate ALL the food in town.

 The real couple – Amanda and Youssef!